 If your reading this is March 2020, then you are experiencing an almost complete shutdown of jobs and economic activity for most people.
 All a sudden lots of peoples jobs have stopped dead, and the economy appears to be grinding to a halt for how long who knows.

 A safety net of 3-6 months or more expenses will make any challenge like this much more bearable.

 All or some of these types of insurance will also protect you and your family if things start to go seriously wrong.

 Life insurance is obviously more for those that are left behind if you or a loved one dies.
-It’s not a pleasant subject to talk over but leaving your family to spiral into poverty after you have gone is not either.
-Making sure that those that are left behind can carry on as they were or even better will be an important legacy to leave.
+It’s not a pleasant subject to discuss, but leaving your family to spiral into poverty after you have gone is not either.
+Ensuring those left behind can carry on as they were or even better will be an important legacy to leave.

 How much life insurance you want to get depends on your circumstances, what you can afford, and what you want to give to those left behind.
 Things to consider will be how will those left behind manage without you?
 Are there any significant debts that you would like or need to get paid off like a mortgage.
 Do you need to replace your lost salary for a set number of years, i.e. until your children leave home?